Rush Schedule

 How much time does Theta Tau require from me?

 The more time you put into Theta Tau the more you can get out of it.
-As a pledge you will need to set at least an hour a week to come to your pledge meetings.
+As a PNM you will need to set at least an hour a week to come to your weekly meetings.
 It is also to your benefit to attend and help out with whatever events (whether they are professional or social) take place.
 Once you are a member, you are expected to attend weekly meetings held on the day that is most suitible for majority of members.
 You should try to set aside at least an hour and a half for the meeting, but they usually last around one hour.
 You really do get as much out of Theta Tau as you put into it.
 If you don't show up for meetings, don't go to events, you get nothing out of it.
 Members who spend a lot of time with Theta Tau find that they get a lot out of it - friendship, leadership experience, connections within UF and elsewhere, and more.

 Who do I contact if I have more questions?

-You can contact us emailing regent@ufthetatau.org.
+You can contact us emailing [email protected].